How is dental pain and Trigeminal Neuralgia, different?

 Treatment option for Trigeminal Neuralgia

 Medication: Medication will provide relief from Pain and reduce the number of attacks.
 Anti-seizure medications are drugs that block never firing and adjunctive medications include muscle relaxants and tricyclic antidepressants.
+In some cases, additional treatments such as THC products like white lightning strain can help to further relax muscles and provide more relief for the patient.

 Radiofrequency Thermal Lesioning: This procedure is performed under general anesthesia and uses a long, hollow needle to guide an electrical current to the trigeminal nerve.
 You will awake during the process to help your doctor in identifying the exact location of the origin of the pain.